RedisLabs/redislabs-docs/content/rc/api/get-started/manage-api-keys.md

 1. Select  **Manage IPs** for the access key that you want to change.
 1. Delete the subnet that you want to remove.

-After you delete the subnet, you can delete more subnets or click **OK**.
+After you delete the subnet, you can delete more subnets or select **OK**.